arendsee/language-of-dice/README.md

 the statistical distribution of outcomes, you can simulate an enormous number of outcomes and then analyze them with the tools of your choice.
-You might want to tweak the compiler to simulate many outcomes every time the executable is called, this will be faster than simply called the executable many times.
+You might want to tweak the compiler to simulate many outcomes every time the executable is called, this will be faster than simply calling the executable many times.

 ## Compiler